Low Isles

 Low Isles is a renowned destination for snorkelling, reef walks, and glass-bottom boat tours, as it sits directly on the Great Barrier Reef.
 The island is home to a historic lighthouse built in 1878 and is surrounded by pristine coral gardens teeming with marine life.
 Day-trippers from Port Douglas visit regularly, and the locality forms part of the Great Barrier Reef Marine Park.
 There are no permanent retail services or public transport — access is exclusively by boat.

-Low Isles falls under postcode 4873 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Cook electorate.
+Low Isles falls under postcode 4873.
+For federal elections, residents vote in the electorate of Leichhardt, while state elections fall under the Cook electorate.

 Location